MicrosoftDocs/CordovaDocs/cordovadocs/debug-test/debug-using-visual-studio.md

 1. With the AngularJS ToDoList sample app open in Visual Studio, choose Android in the **Solution Platforms** list.

-2. Choose **Ripple Nexus (Galaxy)** as a debug target.
+2. Choose **Simulate in Browser - Nexus 6** as a debug target.

 3. Press F5 to start the debugger.

-4. When the ToDoList app loads in Ripple, add another task item to verify that the app is working correctly.
+4. When the ToDoList app loads in Chrome, add another task item to verify that the app is working correctly.

 5. In controllers.js, add a breakpoint to `var text = $scope.newToDoText;` in the `addToDo` function by clicking in the gray left margin.